influxdata/docs-v2/content/telegraf/v1.18/administration/windows_service.md

 The Telegraf installation includes an executable and configuration file.
 To simplify upgrades, consider the following:

+- **Setting up Windows symbolic link (Symlinks) to point to the Telegraf executable**.
+This option lets you easily roll back your upgrades, and maintain your custom configuration.
-- Whether you want multiple Telegraf configurations.
+- **Whether to use one or multiple Telegraf configurations**.
 You may want multiple configs if...
-- Setting up Windows symbolic link to update the executable only (maintaining your custom configuration)

 ## Download and run as service

-1. Follow instructions on the [Downloads page](https://portal.influxdata.com/downloads/) to download Telegraf to `C:\Program Files\InfluxData\telegraf\telegraf-<version>`, and then create a Windows symbolic link to the latest version `C:\Program Files\InfluxData\telegraf.`
+1. Follow instructions on the [Downloads page](https://portal.influxdata.com/downloads/) to download Telegraf to `C:\Program Files\InfluxData\telegraf\telegraf-<version#>`.

+2. Move files from the specified Telegraf version up a level to `C:\Program Files\InfluxData\telegraf` or create a Windows symbolic link (Symlink) to point to this directory.

+   {{% note %}}
+The instructions below assume Telegraf files are stored in `C:\Program Files\InfluxData\telegraf` or you've created a Symlink to point to this directory.
+   {{% /note %}}

 2. In PowerShell, run the following as an administrator:
    ```powershell
    > cd "C:\Program Files\InfluxData\telegraf"